Project-Centurion/ordino/README.md

 # Ordino

-This package sorts imports according to [inducula conventions](https://github.com/Project-Centurion/inducula/blob/master/CONVENTION.md)
+This package sorts Go imports in groups and in a default or user-defined order.

 ## Shoulders